-Dreams Are Possible is a community project to turn the vacant first floor of an 1880’s neighborhood grocery store into a training center for low-income women to learn basic skills so they can determine whether they wish to pursue a career in the building trades.
+Dreams Are Possible is a community program that has transformed a vacant first floor of an 1880’s neighborhood grocery store into a training center for low-income women where they can learn basic skills so they can determine whether they wish to pursue a career in the building trades.

 The Dreams are Possible Training Center is the brainchild of Mary Campbell, a retired social work faculty from Normal, and Feli Sebastian, a psychologist from Bloomington.

 "We work on efforts to give people a better opportunity for job security and housing," Campbell said.
 "We focus on women who are working hard but can't make ends meet.
 If you invest in women, you invest in their children and their communities."